 The division of property after separation in a common law relationship is going to change in Alberta on January 1, 2020.
 Starting January 1, 2020, common law couples will have the same rights to property as married couples as a result of Bill 28 which will amend the Family Law Act in Alberta.
 That means that they will share all property accumulated during the common law relationship on a 50-50 basis after separation unless assets are exempt.
 As a result of the changes to the Alberta Family Law Act, which will come into force on January 1, 2020, property division for common law couples will be the same as for married couple

 Prenuptial Contract/ Marriage Contract:

 A prenuptial agreement is a contract between two people who are planning to get married.
 In Alberta, the prenuptial agreement may contain contractual terms that determine how property and debt will be divided in event of divorce or separation.
-A prenuptial agreement may change the way property would otherwise be distributed in divorce or separation under the Alberta Matrimonial Property Act, which provides largely for an equtable division between the parties of assets not otherwise excluded by law from division.
+A prenuptial agreement may change the way property would otherwise be distributed in divorce or separation under the Alberta Family Property Act, which provides largely for an equitable division between the parties of assets not otherwise excluded by law from division.
 A prenuptial agreement is entered into before marriage, but does not become enforceable until after the marriage has taken place.
 It can deal with property owned jointly or separately.
 You are able to created your own terms of division of the matrimonial property and exclude some of the assets as you please in case of divorce.

 In order to be recognized by the Courts, you must each see your own lawyer who will review the agreement.
-You must also acknowledge in writing that you understand that you may be losing your rights under the Matrimonial Property Act.
+You must also acknowledge in writing that you understand that you may be losing your rights under the Family Property Act.